Non Academic Requirements

 - A day at an abattoir is recommended but not demanded

 - We encourage experience gained in veterinary or medical laboratories to help you appreciate the scientific basis of veterinary medicine

-- Due to Covid-19, for 2022 entry we will also consider MOOCs, online research and any planned work experience which was cancelled due to the pandemic.
+- Due to Covid-19, for 2023 entry we will also consider online research as detailed above.

 Please note: the above are suggestions and ideas for work experience.
 This is not a checklist and achieving all these placements is not a requirement.